GreatYYX/TrojaNow/protocol.md

 		"error": @string(message)
 	}

+If the request needs authorization, the header should include a `Authorization` field (noted as `AUTH` below).
+The value of this field is `user:token`.

-ALL of users' input should be filtered both on client and server for avoiding SQL injection or CSRF.
+Remember aLL of users' input should be filtered both on client and server for avoiding SQL injection or CSRF.

+## POST /test

+Request:

+    {
+    	"test": "true"
+    }

+Response: OK

+	{
+		"test message": "correct :D"
+	}

-## POST auth/reg
+## POST /account/reg

 Request: